Highlights

 Detailed Itinerary

-Day 1: Arrive on Isla San Cristóbal, Island Tour
+Day 1: Arrive on Isla San Cristóbal, Afternoon Island Tour

-Day 2: Tour of Isla San Cristóbal: Highlights, Beaches & Marine Life
+Day 2: Explore Isla San Cristóbal by Boat: Snorkeling, Beaches & Marine Life

 Finally, you'll arrive at Kicker Rock.
-This 500-foot (152 m) pair of volcanic islands may not look like a legendary dive site, but underneath the water's surface is a diverse ecosystem filled with exotic marine life.
+This 500-foot (152 m) pair of volcanic islands may not look like a legendary dive site, but beneath the surface lies a diverse ecosystem teeming with exotic marine life.
 Once here, you'll strap on your snorkel, dive in, and swim alongside sea life like eagle rays, tropical fish, sea turtles, marine iguanas, and even hammerhead sharks.
 After a break for lunch on the boat, you'll spend the rest of the afternoon relaxing at nearby white-sand beaches like Puerto Grande, Cerro Brujo, and Manglecito.

 Day 4: Speedboat to Isla Santa Cruz, Optional Activities